nahumck/nahumck.me/posts/2016/07/making-2do-lists-better.md

 When I saw this in the beta, I thought it was awesome.
 It’s so easy to copy and paste a list of tasks.
 But what about projects?
 Those still required some manipulation.
 But if you use a tab key or several spaces, you can copy and paste projects. **This** is where things get interesting.

 The nomenclature needed is simple.
 If you want tasks to be a part of a project, you simply indent them under the parent project.
-You can also have multiple projects, or a mix of projects and tasks, like this:[\[2\]](#fn-2 "see footnote")
+You can also have multiple projects, or a mix of projects and tasks, like this:[^2]

 - Random Task
     - Powerlifting